rahul-tar/technical-documentation/technical-documentation.md

 - In the test platform, the Chat UI stands in the place of the Rich Transcript worker.
 It calls the /receiveMessage API of all of the agents to send them messages from the human buyer.
 - In the test platform, the Chat UI stands in the place of the Competition Manager.
 It provides buttons that allow a human to launch a single negotiation round, and displays results when the round is over.
 One cannot use the Chat UI to simulate a competition; it only handles one round at a time.
 In its role as substitute Competition Manager, the Chat UI calls the Utility service to randomly generate utilities at the beginning of a round, and calls the Environment Orchestrator to launch a round.

+To set up the test environment, there are two approaches:

+1. The all-in-one: Go to https://github.com/humaine-anac/application/releases/latest and you will find pre-built binaries for Windows, macOS, and Linux.
+You can just download and run it directly, without requiring installation of any dependencies.
+When you run it, it will start-up the environment-orchestrator, utility-generator, chat-ui, and human-ui and their related endpoints will be available.

-To set up the test environment, go to [https://github.com/humaine-anac/](https://github.com/humaine-anac/agent-jok), where you will find several repositories:
+2. The old-fashioned way: go to https://github.com/humaine-anac/, where you will find the repositories for the following components:
   - environment-orchestrator
   - utility-generator
   - chat-ui
   - human-ui
-- agent-jok
-- agent-kleene

-After doing a git clone on each of these repositories, follow the instructions in their README files to install and configure them on your computer.
+  Where after doing a git clone on each of the repositories, follow the instructions in their README to install and configure them for your computer.

 Make sure that you run two agents.
 To start with, you could run two copies of agent-jok or agent-kleene at different ports.
 Then, as soon as you have your own agent to test, you should substitute yours for one or both of the test agents that we supply.

-In your browser, start up one window at localhost:2500 and another at localhost:7040.
+In your browser, start up one window at http://localhost:2500 and another at http://localhost:7040.

 These will be the chat-ui and the human-ui, respectively.

 Figure 3 is a screenshot of the chat UI tool provided with the test environment (at localhost:2500):